AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 This page lists all the new features and documentation updates per month and Campaign release.

 You can also consult the [Adobe Campaign Classic Release Notes](../../rn/using/latest-release.md) for more updates.

+## October 2020 {#oct-2020}

+A new technote has been created with details on how to migrate from the legacy binary protocol to HTTP/2-based APNs provider API.
+[Read more](https://helpx.adobe.com/campaign/kb/migrate-to-apns-http2.html)

 ## September 2020 {#september-2020}